LeapYeet/Meshtastic-Firmware-Friend-Finder-Edition/README.md

 -   🛰️ **Friend Finder Module**: A new interface to securely pair with other devices and initiate a tracking session.
 -   🧭 **Real-Time Tracking Screen**: Shows the live distance to your friend.
 With a magnetometer, it also displays a large arrow pointing in their direction.
+-   📍 **Saved Places**: Save your current GPS location (like your car or campsite) and get a directional arrow to guide you back to it later.
 -   🗺️ **Friend Map**: View the locations of all your paired friends simultaneously on a simple map display.
 -   ⚙️ **Optional Magnetometer Support**: Includes all necessary drivers and logic to use a QMC5883L magnetometer for directional tracking.
 -   🏞️ **Designed for the Outdoors**: Perfect for staying connected at festivals, while skiing, hiking, or at any large-scale event.